inukshuk/bibtex-ruby/README.md

 ===========

-The BibTeX-Ruby package contains a parser for BibTeX bibliography files and a class structure to manage BibTeX objects in Ruby.
+The BibTeX-Ruby package contains a parser for BibTeX bibliography files and a class structure to manage or convert BibTeX objects in Ruby.
 It is designed to support all BibTeX objects (including @comment, string-replacements via @string, as well as string concatenation using '#') and handles all content outside of BibTeX objects as 'meta comments' which may or may not be included in post-processing.

 Quickstart